florentbo/SimpleAddressbook/README.md

 the user interface in a declarative fashion.
 To achieve this we are using the [Clara](https://vaadin.com/addon/clara) add-on.

-This new fork integrate Spring boot
+This new fork integrate Spring boot and all his advantages

 Running the example